Jack Osbourne

-Jack Joseph Osbourne (born 8 November 1985) is an English media personality with dual American and British citizenship.
-The son of heavy metal singer Ozzy Osbourne, he starred on MTV's reality series The Osbournes (2002–2005), along with his father, mother Sharon, and sister Kelly.
+Jack Joseph Osbourne (born 8 November 1985) is an English-American media personality.
+He is the youngest child of Ozzy Osbourne and Sharon Osbourne.
+He starred on MTV's reality series The Osbournes (2002–2005), along with his father, mother Sharon, and sister Kelly.
 Osbourne has since pursued a career as a fitness and travel reporter, presenting shows such as Jack Osbourne: Adrenaline Junkie (2005–2009) and BBC's Saving Planet Earth (2007).
-In 2016, he and his father Ozzy travelled the world in the History Channel reality series Ozzy & Jack's World Detour.
+In 2016, he and his father travelled the world in the History Channel reality series Ozzy & Jack's World Detour.